Interested in a hands-on learning experience for developing LLM applications?

 However, instead of using Hadoop, data lakes are increasingly being constructed using cloud object storage services.
 Some NoSQL databases are also utilized as platforms for data lakes.

-Elements of a data lake and analytics solution
+Elements of a Data Lake and Analytics Solution

 Organizations should consider a variety of crucial features as they construct data lakes and analytics platforms, including:

-1. Data transfer
+1. Data Transfer

 Any quantity of data that can arrive in real-time can be imported using data lakes.
 Data is gathered from many sources and transferred in its original format to the data lake.
 By using this method, you may speed up the process of defining data structures, schema, and transformations while scaling to any size of data.

-2. Securely store, and catalog data
+2. Securely Store and Catalog Data

 Data lakes let you store both relational and non-relational data, including data from social media, IoT (Internet of Things) devices, operational databases, and line-of-business applications.
-Through data crawling, cataloguing, and indexing, they also enable you to know what data is in the lake.
+Through data crawling, cataloging, and indexing, they also enable you to know what data is in the lake.
 To preserve your digital assets, data must lastly be secured.

 3. Analytics